Government Regulation and FDA Regulatory Pathway

 Human Application of Liposome-based Technology

-We have received positive feedback from the FDA following a pre-IND Type B meeting, with the agency supporting LPT-CBD’s submission under the 505(b)(2) pathway.
+We have received positive feedback from the FDA following a pre-IND Type B meeting, with the agency acknowledged that LPT-CBD can be submitted under the 505(b)(2) pathway.
 This regulatory path can accelerate approval, leveraging existing data to facilitate a quicker route to commercialization.

-Our comprehensive pre-IND package details extensive experiments demonstrating the efficacy, long-lasting pharmacokinetics, and basic safety of cannabidiol-loaded LPT when used for up to 9 months in small as well as big animals such as mouse, dogs and goats.
+Our comprehensive pre-IND package details extensive experiments demonstrating long-lasting pharmacokinetics and favorable tolerability of cannabidiol-loaded LPT (LPT-CBD) when used for an extended period (1-9 months) in small as well as big animals such as mouse, dogs and goats.

-In parallel we plan to conduct a full CMC development for LPT-CBD including design by quality to determine drug specifications scale-up and production under GMP to allow the execution of both toxicology and phase 1 clinical studies, finalizing the development of analytics methods and qualifying them for batch release, controlled stability studies and final LPT-CBD drug characterization as required by FDA’s liposomal drug development guidance.
-We intend to prepare and submit a CMC package to the FDA as preparations for our planned pre-IND CMC meeting.
+In parallel, we plan to conduct a full CMC development for LPT-CBD including locking drug specifications, scale-up and production under GMP to allow the execution of both toxicology and phase 1 clinical studies, finalizing the development of analytics methods and verifying/validating them for batch release, controlled LPT-CBD stability studies and final liposomal drug characterization as required by FDA’s liposomal drug development guidance.
+We intend to prepare and submit a CMC package for pre-IND meeting with the FDA.

 Regulatory Pathway